iam-thilini/Real-Time-Text-to-Audio-Converter/README.md

 Synchronous Polly calls are not ideal for large text files.

 **Learning:**
-For bigger files, a better future improvement is to use Polly S3 Synthesis Tasks instead of AudioStream.
+For bigger files, a better future improvement is to use **Polly S3 Synthesis Tasks** instead of `AudioStream`.

 ## ✅ Summary
 This project showcases: